vankessel/vankessel.github.io/_drafts/intro-to-neural-networks.md

 ### Anatomy of a Neuron

-The most essential part of any network is the neuron.
-A neuron consists of an activation function
+The most essential part of any network is a neuron.
+A neuron consists of inputs from the previous layer, weights to multiply those inputs by, a bias, and the activation function.

-{% include image.html url="/assets/images/neuron.svg" desc="A diagram of a standard neuron." %}
+{% include image.html url="/assets/images/nn_neuron.svg" desc="A diagram of a standard neuron." %}